ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/nested-token-json.cddl}
 ~~~~

+Nested-Tokens can be one of three types as defined in this document and possibly further types standardized in follow-on documents (e.g., {{UCCS}}).
+Nested-Token is the only instance where JSON can be embedded in CBOR and vice versa.
+For CBOR-encoded EATs, the addition of further types is accomplished by augmenting the $$EAT-CBOR-Tagged-Token socket.
+For JSON-encoded EATs, the addition of further types is accomplished by augmenting the options for the JSON-Nested-Token.type field.

-When decoding a JSON-encoded EAT submodule, the Claims-Set type is encoded in a map and all the other types an array.
+When decoding a JSON-encoded EAT, the type of submodule is determined as follows.
-The first member of the array gives further info.
-If it is an algorithm identifier it is a detached digest.
-If it is "JWT", "CBOR" or "BUNDLE", it is a Nested-Token in the indicated form.
+A JSON object indicates the submodule is a Claims-Set.
+In all other cases, an array of two elements is used to indicate whether the submodule is a JSON-Nested-Token or a Detached-Submodule-Digest with the first element in the array examined to determine which.
+If the value is “JWT”, “CBOR”, “BUNDLE” or a future-standardized token types, e.g., {{UCCS}}, the submodule is a JSON-Nested-Token.
+Any other value indicates the submodule is a Detached-Submodule-Digest.

-When decoding a submodule in a CBOR-encoded EAT, the Claims-Set type will be encoded as a map, the Detached-Submodule-Digest type as an array, and the Nested-Token type as a CBOR-tagged object.
+When decoding a CBOR-encoded EAT, the CBOR item type indicates the type of the submodule as follows.
+A map indicates a CBOR-encoded submodule Claims-Set.
+An array indicates a CBOR-encoded Detached-Submodule-Digest.
-When decoding a Nested-Token, if a byte string is encountered, the nested token is a CBOR-encoded token.
+A byte string indicates a CBOR-encoded Nested-Token.
+A text string indicates a JSON-encoded JSON-Nested-Token.

-The byte string wrapping is removed and the type of the token is determined by the CBOR tag.
-If a text string is encountered, the nested token is a JSON-encoded token and the two-item array is decoded to determine the type of the JSON-encoded token.
+The type of a CBOR-encoded Nested-Token is always determined by the CBOR tag encountered after the byte string wrapping is removed in a CBOR-encoded enclosing token or after the base64 wrapping is removed in JSON-encoded enclosing token.

-Nested CBOR EATs MUST be a tag, i.e., a CBOR tag will be used to distinguish between CWT or BUNDLE.
-Nested JSON EATs will be encoded as an JSON-Nested-Token, with the type indicated in the type field, i.e., first element in the array.
-The string identifying the JSON-encoded token MUST be one of the following:
+The type of a JSON-encoded Nested-Token is always determined by the string name in JSON-Nested-Token and is always “JWT”, “BUNDLE” or a new name standardized outside this document for a further type (e.g., “UCCS”).
+This string name may also be “CBOR” to indicate the nested token is CBOR-encoded.
+(This extra complexity is needed in JSON because it has no tag mechanism and because no byte string type to help indicate the nested token is CBOR).

 "JWT":
 : The second array item MUST be a JWT formatted according to {{RFC7519}}